miguelzpresa/-/README.md

 - Miguel Angel Zamorano Presa
 ## Features 🌟
 - Open and read PDF files on your computer 📂
-- Zoom in and out of PDF files to adjust the view 🔍
+- Quickly  change language reader voice  🔍
-- Navigate through pages using a simple user interface 🚀
+- Navigate & manipulate voice records with a  simple user interface 🚀
 - Quickly search for specific text within a PDF file 🔎
 ## Installation 💻
 1. Clone this repository to your local machine. 🖥️